Have Stocks Run Too Far, Too Fast? Consider an All-Weather Strategy

 High-quality dividend growth stocks like the Aristocrats, which have raised their dividends for a minimum of 25 consecutive years, aren’t receiving much fanfare these days.
 Like other dividend strategies, the Aristocrats have been lagging the S&P 500 recently.
 Should this trigger concerns?

 A long-term perspective suggests staying the course.
 The performance of the Aristocrats has remained stellar over time.
-Since inception in May 2005, the S&P 500 Dividend Aristocrats Index has outperformed the S&P 500, with lower levels of volatility.
+Since inception in May 2005, the S&P 500 Dividend Aristocrats Index has better risk adjusted returns vs. the S&P 500, with lower levels of volatility.
 The Aristocrats, with their decades-long dividend histories, have helped to grow and maintain wealth through the inevitable ups and downs of market cycles.

-• That amount exceeds the long-term growth of the S&P 500 and significantly outpaced the growth of high-dividend yield stocks, represented by the Dow Jones U.S. Select Dividend Index.
+• That amount significantly outpaced the growth of high-dividend yield stocks, represented by the Dow Jones U.S. Select Dividend Index on the following chart.

-Source: Bloomberg, 5/2/05–9/30/24.
-Volatility, as measured by standard deviation, is according to Morningstar as of 9/30/24.
+Source: Bloomberg, Morningstar.
+Data from 5/2/05–12/31/24.
+Volatility, as measured by standard deviation.
 Index returns are for illustrative purposes only and do not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged, and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 More Income—and Faster Growth, Too